Changissnz/goals/README.md

 surface have been accurately
 recognized by the attacker,
 then the attacker's offenses
-onto any of the points is,
+onto any of the points are,
 metaphorically speaking, an
 injection that could take
 many forms (concentrated,